drazicmartin/cheat-sheet/web/svelte/basics.md

 </style>
 ```

-Show varibale value in HTML like so :
+Show variable value in HTML like so :
 ```svelte
 <h1> {variable} <h1>
 ```